Close Alert Banner

 Commercial Façade Improvement Grant Program

-The Commercial Façade Improvement Grant Program offers grants to eligible building owners and tenants for front and exterior side commercial façades, within the designated Wingham, Blyth and Belgrave Community Improvement Project Areas.
+The Commercial Façade Improvement Grant Program offers grants to eligible building owners and tenants for front and exterior side commercial façades, within the designated Community Improvement Project Areas.
 This program promotes aesthetic and accessibility-related improvements to buildings that otherwise may not occur due to the cost premiums associated with these improvements.
+Building owners or tenants within the CIP Project area are eligible for a grant of up to 50% (unless noted) of the eligible improvement costs up to a maximum grant of $8,000.

 Under the Commercial Façade Improvement Grant Program, preference is given to projects which clearly result in a distinct visual improvement.